 Did you know that Maine is bigger than all the other states in New England combined?
-A Maine road trip is a great way to get to know some of the state’s 3,000 miles of coastline.
+A Maine road trip is a great way to get to the state.

 So, what should you include on your summer Maine road trip itinerary?
 From the Portland Head Lighthouse on Cape Elizabeth to Acadia National Park and rafting the Kennebec River, we have the ultimate Maine vacation itinerary.

 Our Ultimate 7 Day Maine Road Trip Itinerary

 Maine Road Trip Day 1: Spend Time in York Beach or Ogunquit

 Every good Maine road trip needs a day (or weekend) at the beach.
 Maine’s beaches have refreshing, clear water that is perfect for cooling off on a hot day.

 Also, the extreme tides in this region tend to leave behind shallow pools of water that warm in the summer sun.
 These shallow pools are the great places for tots to splash around and play.

 Where are the Best Beaches in Maine for a Family Vacation?

 Driving up the coast from New Hampshire and Massachusetts, the sandy beaches in York are some of the first Maine beaches that you will discover on your Maine road trip.

 York has a reputation for being one of the most family-friendly areas along the coast of Maine due to its classic beach arcade, Fun-o-Rama, just steps from the sand at Short Sands Beach.